mmahesh/dstack_multiple_gpu/blog_post.md

     - familiarity with python,
     - basic familiarity with pytorch (a popular deep learning framework).

-We use `python 3` version for this blog.
+We use `Python 3` for the programming part.
 The contents of this blog mainly include

     - a brief introduction to pytorch lightning,
     - a brief introduction to dstack,